enterstudio/Twilio-Programmable-Wireless-SMS-To-GPS/README.md

 accountSid | Consider this your account username.
 It’s used to authenticate - [get it here.](https://www.twilio.com/console/) authToken | Consider this your account password.
-It’s used to authenticate - [get it here.](https://www.twilio.com/console/) devicePhoneNumber | Used for bidirectional communication with device over SMS - [get one here.](https://www.twilio.com/console/phone-numbers/search)
-Device | This is your unique identifier to your IoT device - [register your device here.](https://www.twilio.com/console/wireless/getting-started)
+It’s used to authenticate - [get it here.](https://www.twilio.com/console/) devicePhoneNumber | Used for bidirectional communication with device over SMS - [get one here.](https://www.twilio.com/console/phone-numbers/search) device | This is your unique identifier to your IoT device - [register your device here.](https://www.twilio.com/console/wireless/getting-started)

 #### Twilio Console
 1. Navigate to the Programmable Wireless Devices [page](https://www.twilio.com/console/wireless/devices)